China–Russia relations: Espionage

 In December 2019, Rostec officials accused China of intellectual property theft of a range of military technologies.
 In June 2020, Russia charged one of its Arctic scientists of passing sensitive information to China.

-In July 2019, and again in December 2020, Russia and China flew joint bomber patrols over the Pacific.
+On 30 June 2022, Russian laser scientist Dmitry Kolker was arrested on suspicion of passing information to China.
+In August 2022, Russian hypersonic scientist Alexandr Shiplyuk was arrested in a case of state treason.
+Reuters reported that Russia accused Shiplyuk for passing classified material at a scientific conference in China in 2017 as reason for the arrest.